Big Brand Creator Archetype Inspiration

 I love the consistency and unique perspective Maria shows in her Instagram feed of her artwork on the floor (with her feet).
 The art she features in this selection maintains a very consistent color scheme, which contributes to a ‘magazine like’ editorial feel.
 Also notice her intro – she applies art & creativity to business.
 There’s a classic Creator Archetype description for you!

-Tips for Showing Your Creative Brand on Instagram
+Tips for Showing Your Creator Brand on Instagram

 - Pick your color scheme and stick to it (at least for a period).
 Notice Brit + Co’s pink and white, and Warby Parker’s blues.
 The consistency creates a visually engaging feed.